How to template

 1. DIY Method

-Check the doc above.
+Check the doc and video above.
 Use any HTML5 / PHP framework (Foundation, Bootstrap) and convert your own site template in minutes.
 Easy for designers and developers to work with.

 2. Use the theme-o-matic